Thinkit-lab/Demo/README.md

 Upload the code on your github and send us a link :

 # Note:
-1.Try to implement extensions where every you think it can be done.
+1. Try to implement extensions where every you think it can be done.
-2.Basic ui should work for showing informations.
+2. Basic ui should work for showing informations.
 Dom't waste your much time on UI.
-3.Error handling should be implemented properly.
+3. Error handling should be implemented properly.

 Thank you.